IU-Webprogrammierung/web-programmierung-aramfilak/README.md

 ## Running the Project

-To run the project locally, use the following command:
+To run the project locally, use the following command 👨🏻‍💻:

 ```sh
 npm run dev